sophie-a-lee/personal_website/content/courses/data_viz/index.md

 ---
-title: "Data visualisation with ggplot2"
-subtitle: "Create striking data visualisations using the ggplot2 package."
-excerpt: "A one-day course introducing the powerful, flexible data visualisation package, ggplot2.
-Create compelling visualisations that can be used to explore data, generate hypotheses, and communicate results."
-author: "Sophie Lee"
+author: Sophie Lee
-featured: true
-draft: false
-tags:
-- hugo-site
 categories:
 - Education
+- Statistics
 - R
-- Visualisation
-# layout options: single or single-sidebar
+draft: false
+excerpt: A one-day course introducing the powerful, flexible data visualisation package, ggplot2.
+Create compelling visualisations that can be used to explore data, generate hypotheses, and communicate results.
 layout: single-sidebar
+subtitle: Create striking data visualisations using the ggplot2 package
+title: Data visualisation with ggplot2
 ---

 **Course level: Foundation**